Nursing

 How does telehealth affect APRN care coordination? +

 Telehealth has significantly expanded the APRN’s ability to coordinate care across settings, particularly for chronic disease management, post-discharge follow-up, rural populations, and mental health.
 Since 2020, CMS has permanently expanded telehealth reimbursement for many APRN services.
-Assignments on telehealth must address reimbursement policy (CMS telehealth codes), state licensure and prescribing restrictions across state lines, digital health equity (broadband access, digital literacy), and documentation standards for virtual encounters.
-Telehealth should be presented as a care coordination tool with documented benefits and equity limitations — not as a universally applicable solution.
+Assignments on telehealth must address reimbursement policy, state licensure restrictions across state lines, digital health equity, and documentation standards for virtual encounters.

 What certifications do nurse practitioners need for care coordination roles? +

 NPs in care coordination roles commonly hold ANCC or AANP certification in their population focus (FNP, AGPCNP, PMHNP, PNP, etc.).
 Additional certifications valuable for care coordination include the Certified Transitions of Care Advanced Practice Nurse (CTCAPN), the Accredited Case Manager (ACM) from ACMA, and the Certified Case Manager (CCM) from CCMC.
-These credentials signal competency in the care management functions central to advanced practice nursing care coordination and are increasingly requested in job descriptions for NP-led care management programs at major health systems.
+These credentials signal competency in care management functions central to advanced practice nursing care coordination.

 author-avatar